 Believes Girls Will Be......Anything and Everything

-After staying home with Maya and her younger brother for 6 years, I am excited to be building and running a business that I am so passionate about!
-It’s a fun twist on my previous experience, which includes an MBA from the University of Chicago, consulting at McKinsey & Company, and marketing at Dell.
+After staying home with Maya and her younger brother for 6 years, Sharon is excited to be building and running a business she is so passionate about.
+It’s a fun twist on her previous experience, which includes an MBA from the University of Chicago, consulting at McKinsey & Company, and marketing at Dell.
 The unexpected bonus is that Maya really gets involved!
 In addition to learning a lot about entrepreneurship, she has developed a strong (and hopefully lifelong) belief that there are no limits to what Girls Will Be!

 Believes Girls Will Be.....Extraordinary

 After staying at home with her three children until Grace and her twin brother went to school, Laura returned to the graphic design firm she founded in 1992.
 Laura developed our branding and website design, and continues to work on all things creative.
 Being a mom of boy-girl twins, she saw firsthand how clothes for little boys and girls take a strong divergence – even at the toddler level – in style and fit.
 That shopping frustration continues today!
 Grace shares her mom’s passion for this idea and loves being a part of the Girls Will Be team!